 Good habits count – get used to writing at least a few hundred words per day, every day of the writing up period (these won’t necessarily end up in the final text, but they’ll make you more prepared to create that text).

 One way of adding significant value is to finish your penultimate draft several weeks before the deadline or earlier if you can.
 Put it aside and forget about it for a bit.
 Get it out again for the final edit two weeks before the deadline.
-You will almost certainly spot passages to amend, strengthen, delete which you may have missed previously
+You will almost certainly spot passages to amend, strengthen, delete which you may have missed previously.

 Proof-read, proof-read, proof-read.
 Swap dissertations with a friend and proof-read each other’s.
 Spell check.
 Check citations in the text against its counterpart on the bibliography.